Introduction to QCD: Acknowledgments

 \section{Acknowledgments}

-Thanks to C.~Brust, M.~Cacciari, L.~Hartgring, A.~Larkoski, J.~Lopez-Villarejo, C.~Murphy, P.~Nason, P.~Pigard, G.~Salam, and T.~Sj\"ostrand whose valuable comments and sharing of insight contributed to these lectures.
-In addition, I have used material from my 2010 ESHEP lectures~\cite{Skands:2011pf} and from the ESHEP lectures by Mangano \cite{Ellis:2009zzb}, by Salam \cite{Salam:2010zt,Grojean:2010ab}, by Sj\"ostrand \cite{Sjostrand:2006su}, and by Stirling \cite{Ellis:2008zzf}, as well as the recent review on Monte Carlo event generators by the MCnet collaboration \cite{Buckley:2011ms}.
+Thanks to C.~Brust, M.~Cacciari, Y.~Dokshitzer, L.~Hartgring, A.~Kronfeld, A.~Larkoski, J.~Lopez-Villarejo, C.~Murphy, P.~Nason, P.~Pigard, S.~Prestel, G.~Salam, and T.~Sj\"ostrand whose valuable comments and sharing of insight contributed to these lectures.
+In addition, I have used material from my 2010 ESHEP lectures~\cite{Skands:2011pf} and 2014 AEPSHEP lectures, and from the ESHEP lectures by Mangano \cite{Ellis:2009zzb}, by Salam \cite{Salam:2010zt,Grojean:2010ab}, by Sj\"ostrand \cite{Sjostrand:2006su}, and by Stirling \cite{Ellis:2008zzf}, as well as the recent review on Monte Carlo event generators by the MCnet collaboration \cite{Buckley:2011ms}.

 \printindex